 THE PARISH PRIEST WRITES:

-there will be a diocesan second collection, to support Poor Parishes.
-This enables the Archbishop to make grants to some of the smaller parishes in the Diocese.
+The second collection today is a diocesan collection for Poor Parishes.
+This collection enables the Archbishop to make grants to some of the smaller parishes in the Diocese.

 - PARISH HANDBOOK: